USAFA-AI-Center/teaching_fair_llm/README.md

 ### "CUDA/GPU Not Found" Warning
 This is fine!
 The demo will automatically use your CPU.
 It might be a bit slower, but it will work perfectly.

-## 📚 What's Next?

-After completing this demo, you'll understand:
-- ✅ The fundamental limitation of pure language models
-- ✅ Why we need **agents** (LLMs + tools) for reliable computation
-- ✅ The difference between statistical prediction and algorithmic computation

-In the next class, we'll explore how to give LLMs actual tools (like calculators, databases, and APIs) to overcome these limitations!